sebampuero/simple_chatgpt_4/README.md

 # Basic Chatbot that uses different public LLMs

 ## Features
-Simple chatGPT clone that uses the OpenAI, Gemini and Mistral APIs.
+Simple chatGPT clone that uses the OpenAI, Gemini, Mistral and Anthropic APIs.
 Sign in via Google.
 Chat history and authorized google emails are stored in DynamoDB.

 ## Setup